-For alcohol companies, special attention

-- Presence of a responsible marketing policy - Scope and coverage of the responsible marketing policy - Performance indicators: % of marketing department employees that are trained on the responsible marketing policy, % of thirdis paid to the following elements of the company: 1/ a good understanding of how the company ensures responsible marketing practices beyond the legal requirements, particularly in high-risk markets (i.e. countries with low regulations, low-end price ranges, etc.) and 2/ information on detailed risk mappings concerning this issue and subsequent management plans.
+For alcohol companies, special attention is paid to the following elements of the company: 1/ a good understanding of how the company ensures responsible marketing practices beyond the legal requirements, particularly in high-risk markets (i.e. countries with low regulations, low-end price ranges, etc.) and 2/ information on detailed risk mappings concerning this issue and subsequent management plans.
 If the information provided on these two elements is not sufficient, then a "Risk" rating will be given.

-For companies with breast milk substitutes, we expect their policy to be in line with the WHO's Code of Marketing Breast Milk Substitutes and the WHO position recognising the superiority of breast milk. party media partners trained on the marketing policy
+For companies with breast milk substitutes, we expect their policy to be in line with the WHO's Code of Marketing Breast Milk Substitutes and the WHO position recognising the superiority of breast milk.